UdayRathod/3-tier-aws-terraform-project/README.md

 AWS RDS for storing the data for the php application.
 AWS S3 for storing the userdata script and the applications dependencies like the php code & terracloud image, also another S3 is created for storing the Load balancer logs.

+Architecture for this project is shown in file: image.png

 Terraform resources:
 VPC module from terraform registry.